Fight the Bite

-Mosquitoes are most likely to bite between dusk and dawn.
+Mosquitoes are most likely to bite at dusk and dawn.
 If you spend time outdoors during these hours, wear long pants, a long-sleeved shirt, shoes, and socks.
 Spray clothing and shoes with products containing permethrin.

 Mosquitoes breed in stagnant water (water which is not in motion or has no flow).
 If you have areas of stagnant water around your home such as on top of your swimming pool cover, rain barrel, or bird bath, you may want to consider treating the water with mosquito dunks.

 Mosquito dunks contain bacteria that kill mosquito larvae.
 They do not kill adult mosquitoes.
 Mosquito dunks can be purchased at your local hardware store.
 The dunks can only be used for containerized standing water and cannot be used for any type of flowing water such as a stream or pond.
 Please follow the manufacturer’s directions on the package for safe and proper use.

 Mosquito dunk being placed

 in stagnant water

 For more information about mosquito control, contact the Onondaga County Health Department